thilp/braces/README.md

 likely linear in both time and space.
 No regexes are involved, so no backtracking concerns.
-All "hard" dependencies (Carp, Exporter and Unicode::UCD) are in core since a loong time so this module is virtually without dependency.
+All "hard" dependencies (Carp, Exporter and Unicode::UCD) are in core since a loong time so this module is virtually without dependencies.
 If List::Util or List::MoreUtils are installed, it will use them, but it provides its own implementation in case they are not.